agnkos/knit-app/README.md

 <b> [Link to the deployed app](https://knit-app.netlify.app/) </b> <br>

 ## Sign in
-To test the app log in with email:
+To test the app you can log in with email:

         tester@email.com

 and password:

         testapp123

+or create a new account

 ## Project description:
 - app for storing info about current and finished knitting projects, project queue, yarn stash